A Legend in a Nutshell Since 1929

 The Virginia Diner has been a refuge for folks who like country cooking ever since Mrs. Davis served ham biscuits and Brunswick stew to hungry travelers and locals back in 1929.
 Today the Virginia Diner continues the same tradition offering true Southern hospitality.

-In 1989 the Galloway family replicated the Virginia Diner and the old railroad car is a legend.
-With red and white checked tablecloths and white bentwood-style chairs, you will find the menu as inviting as the atmosphere.
-Be sure to stop and enjoy the antique collections displayed throughout the restaurant including peanut roasters, lamps from the original car, and cast iron toys.
-Don’t forget to get your free sample of our famous Virginia peanuts.
+In 1989 the Galloway family replicated the Virginia Diner and the old railroad car is now a legend.
+But with red & white checked tablecloths and white bentwood-style chairs; antique cast iron toy collections and antique peanut roasters; and the lamps from the original dining railway car, you will find the legend continues.
+Be sure to stop and enjoy our traditional country menu, and don’t forget to get your free sample of our famous Virginia peanuts.

 Today, the Virginia Diner serves breakfast, lunch and dinner.
 Some of our customers have been coming for 50 years and more, bringing their children and grandchildren to savor the experience of the Virginia Diner.